tombenner/ru/README.md

 Testing
 -------

-Ru is tested against Active Support 3 and 4.
-If you'd like to submit a PR, please be sure to use [Appraisal](https://github.com/thoughtbot/appraisal) to test your changes in both contexts:
+Ru is tested against Active Support 3, 4 and 5.
+If you'd like to submit a PR, please be sure to use [Appraisal](https://github.com/thoughtbot/appraisal) to test your changes in all contexts:

 ```bash
 appraisal rspec